1901 Access Control Policy

 -

-The agency separates duties of individuals as necessary, to prevent malevolent activity without collusion.
+Identify and document separate duties of individuals to prevent harmful activity without collusion; and

 -